koraytugay/koraytugay.github.io/content/literature/the-phoenix-project.md

 Bill then decides the best he can get at the moment can be finding out all the commitments the people work on audit findings and Phoenix are.

 > At the very least, get me the work estimate to fix the audit findings.
-Then, for each of those resources, tell me what their other commitments are that we’re going to be pulling them off of.
+Then, for each of those resources, tell me what their other commitments are that we're going to be pulling them off of.
 For that matter, do the same thing for every person assigned to Phoenix.
-I’m guessing we’re overloaded, so I want to know by how much.
-I want to proactively tell people whose projects have been bumped, so they’re not surprised when we don’t deliver what we promised.
+I'm guessing we're overloaded, so I want to know by how much.
+I want to proactively tell people whose projects have been bumped, so they're not surprised when we don't deliver what we promised.

 Patty approves Bill..